Thairath Online

 • 1/2 cup limewater

 • Marinate the chicken thoroughly.
-Pound all spices (coriander root, garlic, white pepper, coriander seeds, cumin) finely, then mix with the chicken.
-Add seasonings and knead until the marinade is absorbed (you’ll notice the liquid reduces).
-Refrigerate for at least 4 hours or ideally overnight.
+Pound all the spices (coriander root, garlic, white pepper, coriander seeds, cumin) until fine.
+Mix with the chicken, add seasonings, and knead until the marinade is absorbed and the mixture looks drier.
+Refrigerate for at least 4 hours, preferably overnight.

-Prepare the fried shallot topping, essential for Hat Yai fried chicken.
+Prepare the essential fried shallot topping for Hat Yai Fried Chicken.

 • Sprinkle a little salt and toss lightly with rice flour (this helps keep them crispy).

-• Fry in oil over medium-low heat, stirring continuously until golden.
-Remove immediately as residual heat will finish cooking them on a rack.
-Drain the oil and reserve the shallot-infused oil for frying the chicken—do not discard it.
+• Fry in oil over medium-low heat, stirring constantly until golden brown.
+Remove immediately as residual heat will continue cooking on a rack.
+Drain the oil and save the fried shallot oil for frying the chicken—do not discard.

-• Mix batter and fry.
-Take the marinated chicken and coat it with rice flour, wheat flour, and limewater.
-Add cold water little by little, stirring until the chicken is lightly coated—not overly thick.
+• Mix the batter and fry.
+Take the marinated chicken and coat it with rice flour, all-purpose flour, and limewater.
+Add ice-cold water gradually, stirring until the chicken is lightly coated—not too thick.

-Frying technique with shallot oil: Use the reserved shallot oil, heat it until very hot, then carefully add the chicken (watch for splattering).
-Once the chicken starts to set, reduce to medium heat and continue frying until fully cooked.
-Finally, increase heat again before removing to drain oil and achieve crispy skin.
+Frying technique using fried shallot oil: Heat the saved fried shallot oil until very hot, then carefully add the chicken (watch for splattering).
+Once the chicken starts to set, reduce to medium heat and fry until cooked through.
+Finally, increase the heat again before removing to drain oil and achieve a crispy skin.